primeTanM/Excuser/README.md

 ## Contribute
 ---
 0. Have minimum 10 excuses at least then open a PR.
-If you want a new category, then minimum 20 excuses at least.
+If you want a new category, then minimum 20 excuses.
 1. Look through the existing excuses inside [`Excuses_eng.js`](https://github.com/primeTanM/Excuser/blob/main/Excuses_eng.js) or [`Excuses_pt_br.js`](https://github.com/primeTanM/Excuser/blob/main/Excuses_pt_br.js) to see if your excuse is original.
 2. Go to the `Issues` tab at the top of the GitHub page.
 3. Create a New Issue.